Vantasin/Borg/README.md

 # Borg Automation

 BorgBackup automation for a single live host and a single backup host on Debian/systemd with encrypted ZFS datasets.
 Nightly backups plus weekly and monthly integrity checks run via systemd timers.
-If required ZFS datasets or mountpoints are unavailable (locked at boot), scripts log the condition and exit 0 so timers retry after storage is online.
+If required ZFS datasets are unavailable, scripts log and exit 0 so timers retry after storage is online.

 ## Quickstart (start to finish)
 1) Install Borg (Debian):